GitLab Runner: Step 2: Create a runner in GitLab

 • Group runner: Open your group, then go to Settings > CI/CD > Runners > New group runner.

-• Instance runner (for self-hosted GitLab only): Go to the Admin area > CI/CD > Runners > New instance runner.
+• Instance runner (for self-managed GitLab only): Go to the Admin area > CI/CD > Runners > New instance runner.

 When creating the runner, you can:

-• Add tags (such as docker or stackhero) to help you target this runner from your jobs.
+• Add tags (such as docker or stackhero) to target this runner from your jobs.

-• Allow it to run untagged jobs if you want it to pick up all jobs.
+• Allow it to run untagged jobs if you want it to process all jobs, including those without tags.

 GitLab will provide a runner authentication token starting with glrt-.
-Make sure to keep this token secure, as it is what your runner uses to authenticate.
+Keep this token secure, as your runner uses it to authenticate with GitLab.

-The old registration token method is deprecated.
-Please use the runner authentication token (glrt-...) created alongside the runner, as described above.
+The previous registration token method is deprecated.
+Please use the runner authentication token (glrt-...) created when you add the runner, as described above.